 In this article:

-- While commonly called “ginger root,” the edible portion used for culinary and health purposes is actually a stem that is found in the soil, called a rhizome.
+- “Ginger root,” the edible portion used for culinary and health purposes, is actually a stem that is found in the soil, called a rhizome.

-- Ginger is known for its pungent yet pleasant smell and a number of health benefits.
-The aroma is due to the compounds gingerol and shogaol.
+- Ginger is known for its pungent yet pleasant smell, which stems from two of its chief compounds, namely, gingerol and shogaol.

 Ginger (Zingiber officinale, Zingiberaceae) is a popular herb that is used in cuisines throughout the world.
 People love its unique flavor and the numerous health benefits it offers.